NameBright/DomainApiClientExamples/README.md

 ------------

-* Purchases: The API currently supports registering and renewing domains within your account by drawing on your account's funded balance.
-You may only make purchases through the API by funding your account.
+* Purchases: The API currently supports registering and renewing domains within your account by drawing on your account's pre-funded balance.
+You may only make purchases through the API by pre-funding your account.

 * Rate limits: The API enforces a limit of 30 requests per 30 seconds.
 * IP Whitelist: The API checks your IPv4 address against the whitelist